Installing memcached plugin for MySQL5.6

 It appears to have been installed successfully.
 This completes the plugin installation

-Operation confirmation
+Operation check

-Memcached should have been installed successfully.
+memcached should have been installed successfully.

-So how do we check it?
+So, how do we verify this?

 First, check if the port is open